-Mexico hobbles election agency that helped end one-party rule
+Mexico Hobbles Election Agency That Helped End One-Party Rule

 Yet since losing a presidential election in 2006 by less than 1% of the vote, López Obrador has repeatedly argued, without evidence, that the watchdog actually perpetrated electoral fraud — a claim that resembles voter-fraud conspiracy theories in the United States and Brazil.

-The Mexican leader’s skepticism about the 2006 election was even echoed last year by the American ambassador to Mexico, Ken Salazar, who told the New York Times that he, too, had questions about the results’ legitimacy.
+The Mexican leader’s skepticism about the 2006 election was even echoed last year by the American ambassador to Mexico, Ken Salazar, who told The New York Times that he, too, had questions about the results’ legitimacy.

 President Joe Biden’s top Latin America adviser later clarified that the administration recognized the outcome of that contest.
 The U.S. Embassy in Mexico has been sending reports to Washington assessing potential threats to democracy in the country, according to three U.S. officials who were not authorized to speak publicly.